-You can even suggest other forms of support such as a postpartum depression hotline, a local support group or the counselling of someone else such as a spiritual leader.
-It’s critical that she feels your support, concern and interest in her wellbeing and recovery.
+You can even suggest other forms of support such as a postpartum depression hotline, a local support group or counseling from someone else like a spiritual leader.
+It’s critical that she feels your support, concern and interest in her well-being and recovery.